vinni-bio/WS-20160909/README.md

 09/09/2016

-# Workshop: Introduction to Molecular Phylogenetic Inference
+# Workshop: An Introduction to Molecular Phylogenetic Inference

 ## Lab 1

-### A. Check the number of entrees for our group of interest
+### A. Check the number of entrees for our group of interest (Bears)
 1. Go to http://www.ncbi.nlm.nih.gov
-2. Click "All Resources" button in the left side bar
+2. Find and click "All Resources" button in the left side bar
 3. In the list of all databases, find and click "Nucleotide Database"
 4. In the search line, enter:
 `all[filter]`
-5. On the left side bar, find 'Species' filter and click "customize"
+5. On the left side bar, find *Species* filter and click "customize" button
 6. Add and select:
 `Ursidae`